RJHFMSTR/THORIN/docs/docs/tutorials/interchrs.md

 ## Rationale
-We previusly used kinship estimates, age and sex to identify parent-offspring trios, duos and siblings.
+We previously used kinship estimates, age and sex to identify parent-offspring trios, duos and siblings.
 For individuals with more distant relatives, we utilized a clustering approach to segregate relatives by parental sides, thereby classifying them into "one family side" versus "the other family side".

 Here, we will use identity-by-descent (IBD) information from surrogate parents to conduct inter-chromosomal phasing, effectively identifying sets of variants inherited together from the same parent across different chromosomes.
 By analyzing haplotype segments shared IBD with the same set of surrogate parents across the 22 autosomes for a given target individual, we can determine which haplotype segments are inherited from the same parent.
 This enables the construction of partial parental haplotype sets, which can then be used to perform inter-chromosomal phasing—segregating haplotypes inherited from each parent across the genome.
 This approach goes beyond traditional phasing methods, which are limited to resolving haplotypes within individual chromosomes (intra-chromosomal phasing).